-There are currently more than 210 Hispanic-serving institutions in 15 different states and Puerto Rico.
-HSIs educate 50 percent of all Hispanic students who earn bachelor’s and associate’s degrees.
-HSIs are popular because they have affordable tuition (usually under $3,000 for in-state schools) and are able to address the needs of the growing number of Hispanic college students.
+There are currently over 300 Hispanic-serving institutions in 17 different states and Puerto Rico.
+HSIs educate nearly two-thirds of all Hispanic students who earn bachelor’s and associate’s degrees.
+HSIs are popular because they have affordable tuition and are able to address the needs of the growing number of Hispanic college students.

-While many HSIs offer bachelor’s degrees, 53 percent of the colleges offer associate’s or post-associate’s degrees as their highest degrees.
+While many HSIs offer bachelor’s degrees, a majority of the colleges offer associate’s or post-associate’s degrees as their highest degrees.
 Many students attend two-year HSIs to earn their associate’s degree before transferring to a four-year university to complete a bachelor’s degree.
 Students have the opportunity to save money by completing many of their general education requirements at an HSI.

 Larger HSI universities also offer master’s or doctoral degrees.
 These colleges tend to be state colleges with large student bodies that just happen to have high Hispanic populations – University of Miami, University of New Mexico, California State University at Northridge, University of Texas at San Antonio, to name a few.

 Many two-year HSIs are located in less affluent urban environments.
 Students tend to be from low-income families who cannot afford the tuitions of traditional four-year institutions.
 HSIs offer lower tuition fees plus more flexible class schedules that can accommodate student jobs.